Entire home

 Elliot Houses look forward to welcoming you to Balnakeil House!

-The setting is magical, all rooms have spectacular sea or mountain views.
+Set in a magical location, all rooms offer spectacular sea or mountain views.
 Step out the back door and onto the mile and a half long white sandy beach of Balnakeil Bay.
-Step into a timeless décor of earthy colours in sympathy with the surroundings, solid wooden furniture and heated slate floors, lovely muted plaids and tweeds from Anta.

 Enter to find the superbly equipped kitchen with an Aga at one end, and a stove at the other separated by a 4.5m long oak table, it makes the perfect spot to gather and socialise whilst preparing and enjoying meals.